 There are several observations that can be gleaned from these circumstances, in addition to the realization of the systemic nature of the issue.
 That’s an important one, however, since taking sides no longer results in a viable long-term solution.
 The solution is found somewhere at the intersection of the elements.

-The observation that flows from that realization is that the solution will not be likely to come from privacy experts, security experts, nor technology experts, since innovation always requires some type of “outside the box” entity to contribute to the conversation.
+The observation that flows from that realization is that the solution will not be likely to come from privacy experts, security experts, nor technology experts, since innovation always requires some type of “outside the box” entity to contribute to the conversation, and everyone wants to protect their own vertical, thinking that their expertise is the most important.
 That’s where education can play a key role in developing the solution.
 After all, that’s the challenge of designing curriculum today, isn’t it?
 Preparing our young people to solve problems that do not yet exist today is on the tongues of more and more visionary educational leaders.
 Well, one of those problems just became a reality.
 Go.

 The third observation is somewhat portrayed in the graphic for this article.
 Let’s take a look at our $1 bill.
 Not the picture of George Washington, but, in the language of the numismatist, the obverse.
 It clearly states, “In God we Trust.”
 It’s a statement of fact.
 Interestingly, in the battle among privacy v. security v. technology, it all comes down to “Whom do you trust?”